huggingface/blog/sdxl_jax.md

 import time
 ```

-We'll now load the base SDXL model and the rest of components required for inference.
+We'll now load the base SDXL model and the rest of the components required for inference.
 The diffusers pipeline takes care of downloading and caching everything for us.
 Adhering to JAX's functional approach, the model's parameters are returned separately and will have to be passed to the pipeline during inference:

 ```Python
 pipeline, params = FlaxStableDiffusionXLPipeline.from_pretrained(